-WHEREFORE, PLAINTIFF prays for a judgment against each Defendants, jointly and severally, as follows:
+WHEREFORE, PLAINTIFFS pray for a judgment against each DEFENDANT, jointly and severally, as follows:

-- 1. On behalf of the CALIFORNIA CLASS: - a.
+1. On behalf of the CALIFORNIA CLASS:

+- a.
 That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
 Proc. § 382; - b.
-An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - c.
-An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and - d.
-Restitutionary disgorgement of DEFENDANTS' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - 2.
-On behalf of the CALIFORNIA LABOR SUB-CLASS: - a.
-That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action pursuant to Cal.
+An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANT from engaging in similar unlawful conduct as set forth herein; - c.
+An order requiring DEFENDANT to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFFS and the other members of the CALIFORNIA CLASS; and - d.
+Restitutionary disgorgement of DEFENDANT'S ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANT'S violations due to PLAINTIFFS and to the other members of the CALIFORNIA CLASS.

+2. On behalf of the CALIFORNIA LABOR SUB-CLASS:

+- a.
+That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action pursuant to Cal.
 Code of Civ.
 Proc. § 382; - b.
-Compensatory damages, according to proof at trial, including compensatory damages for minimum wages, overtime wages, reporting time wages, unreimbursed expenses, and other compensation due to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; - c.
+Compensatory damages, according to proof at trial, including compensatory damages for minimum wages, overtime wages, unreimbursed expenses, and other compensation due to PLAINTIFFS and the other members of the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; - c.
 Meal and rest period compensation pursuant to Cal.
 Lab.
-Code §§ 226.7, 512 and the applicable IWC Wage Order; - d.
-The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per member of the CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay

-1 period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and

-2 an award of costs for violation of Cal.
+Code §§ 226.7, 512 and the applicable IWC Wage Order;

+- d.
+The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per member of the CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and an award of costs for violation of Cal.
 Lab.
-Code § 226; and

-3 e.
-The wages of all terminated employees from the CALIFORNIA LABOR SUB-

-4 CLASS as a penalty from the due date thereof at the same rate until paid or until an

-5 action therefore is commenced, in accordance with Cal.
+Code § 226; - e.
+The wages of all terminated employees from the CALIFORNIA LABOR SUB-CLASS as a penalty from the due date thereof at the same rate until paid or until an action therefore is commenced, in accordance with Cal.
 Lab.
-Code § 203.
+Code § 203; and - f.
+The greater of all actual damages or one hundred dollars (\$100) for the initial pay period in which a violation occurs and two hundred dollars (\$200) per member of the CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay period, plus 25 percent (25%) of the amount unlawfully withheld, for violation of Cal.
+Lab.
+Code § 210.

-6 3.
-On all claims:
+3. On all claims:

-7 a.
-An award of interest, including prejudgment interest at the legal rate;

-8 b.
-Such other and further relief as the Court deems just and equitable; and

-9 c.
-An award of penalties, attorneys' fees and costs of suit, as allowable under the law,

-10 including, but not limited to, pursuant to Labor Code § 218.5, § 226, §1194 and/or
+- a.
+An award of interest, including prejudgment interest at the legal rate; - b.
+Such other and further relief as the Court deems just and equitable; and - c.
+An award of penalties, attorneys' fees and costs of suit, as allowable under the law, including, but not limited to, pursuant to Labor Code § 218.5, § 226, §1194 and/or §1197.

-11 §1197.

-12

-13 DATED: February 10 , 2020
+DATED: February 10, 2021

-14 DATED.
-1 Columny 10 , 2020

-15 ZAKAY LAW GROUP, APLC

-16

-17 Dru

-18 By:

-19 Shani O. Zakay

-20 Attorney for Plaintiff

-21

-22

-23

-24

-25

-26

-27

-28